Donate to 80,000 Hours

 We provide four main services:

-80,000 Hours is currently a project of the Effective Ventures group, though we are in the process of spinning out into our own entity.
+80,000 Hours is currently a project of the Effective Ventures group, though we will spin out into our own entity during 2025.
 You can read more about Effective Ventures’ plans here and our own plan here.

 Our track record